g4jc/fdroid-backup/README.md

 A small script to create a local copy of f-droid repo.
 All APK, Icons, and signed jars.
 Sources are saved in their own folder.
 Integrity check on refresh.
 Public Domain.

 # PreRequisits
-* wget / sed / python
+* wget / sed / python2

 * pip install pycurl